 Click on the link above to download a copy of the Regulations.
 The Explanatory Statement is also available for downloading.

 In allocating capacity, the Commission assesses the merits of claims by applicants under specified public benefit criteria.
 These criteria are detailed in Policy Statements issued, from time to time, by the Minister.

 The Minister’s Policy Statement of 20 March 2018 came into effect on 28 March 2018, the date of gazettal.

 The Explanatory Memorandum is also available for downloading.

 The Commission has published procedures for making determinations allocating available capacity and for reviewing existing determinations.
 The procedures are designed to be consistent with the requirements of the legislation and with the principles of natural justice.
 They are intended to give applicants and other interested parties procedural fairness, ensure that the Commission's processes are as open as possible, and provide guidance to anyone wishing to apply for, or make submissions about, an allocation of air route capacity.

 - Applications for capacity (updated May 2019) - PDF: 112 KB

-- Guidelines for making a submission to the Commission (updated April 2016) PDF: 931 KB
+- Procedures for making a submission to the Commission (updated May 2019) - PDF: 30 KB

 - Procedures for applications for consolidation of determinations PDF: 1243 KB